horseyhorsey/PinGod.VP.Examples/src/BasicGame/BasicGameVisualPinball/readme.md

 Stripped all sounds and textures to try and make table small as possible.

-The table script will run with the `Example` default table Create/New inside VP, but you need to add the extra flipper lane triggers from this game.
-Advise to do this for something better to play.
+The table script will run with the `Example` default table that you can create inside Visual Pinball.

 ## Running
 ---